conradakunga/Blog/_posts/2025-04-17-designing-building-packaging-a-scalable-testable-net-open-source-component-part-1-introduction.md

 - Iterration
 - **Documentation**

-This is something I will build in public, with the source code available to anyone interested in [GitHub](https://github.com/).
-I will do my best to document everything for clarity, as this is an opportunity to not only teach, but learn myself.
+I will build this in public, with the source code available to anyone interested in [GitHub](https://github.com/).
+I will do my best to document everything for clarity, as this is an opportunity to not only **teach** but also **learn** myself.

 Topics I expect to cover in the course of this series are: